stevana/coverage-guided-pbt/README-unprocessed.md

 Great, but where do we get this coverage information from?

 AFL and `go-fuzz` both get it from the compiler.

+AFL injects code into every [basic block](https://en.wikipedia.org/wiki/Basic_block).

 When I've been thinking about how to implement coverage-guided property-based testing in the past, I always got stuck thinking that parsing the coverage